 You can use the Maps app to display a location on a map.
-Maps is a macOS app that displays digital maps that you can use to view just about any location by searching for an address or place name.
+Maps is an OS X app that displays digital maps that you can use to view just about any location by searching for an address or place name.